se-edu/addressbook-level2/README.md

 ### Work in a 1kLoc code base`[LO-1KLoC]`

 #### Ex : Enhance the code
-Enhance the Addressbook to prove that you can successfully work in a codebase of 1KLoC.
+Enhance the AddressBook to prove that you can successfully work in a codebase of 1KLoC. <br>
+Remember to change code in small steps and commit after each significant change.

 Some suggested enhancements: